 - Represented investment bank in FINRA examination relating to investment by natural persons in private placement; secured termination of investigation.

 - Advised investment management industry group on comments to proposed rulemaking regarding ESG disclosures.

 - Conducted an internal investigation for large oil company regarding historical relationship with former foreign head-of-state; advised of risk under U.S. Foreign Corrupt Practices Act and recommended best practices moving forward.

 - Advised multinational pharmaceutical company regarding potential risk under the False Claims Act and Anti-Kickback Statute through use of electronic health records marketing tools.

 - Represents prominent pharmacy store chain in dispute with insurance companies regarding Usual and Customary pricing for prescription drugs.

-- Represents family in special education disputes with school district; negotiated settlement providing for extension of services due to denial of a Free and Adequate Public Education during the COVID-19 pandemic.
-Co-leads Education matters for the Medical-Legal Partnership.
+- Represented family in special education disputes with school district; negotiated settlement providing for extension of services due to denial of a Free and Adequate Public Education during the COVID-19 pandemic.